NinVoido/spotify-vpn/doc/man-sections/advanced-options.rst

   the packet latency will grow so large as to trigger timeouts in the TLS layer and TCP connections running over the tunnel.

-  OpenVPN allows ``n`` to be between 100 bytes/sec and 100 Mbytes/sec.
+  spotify allows ``n`` to be between 100 bytes/sec and 100 Mbytes/sec.

 --sndbuf size
   Set the TCP/UDP socket send buffer size.
 Defaults to operating system